 2 Year College Program Overviews

 Students can pursue a 2-year program through community colleges, technical schools, junior colleges and branches of 4-year universities.
 The most common 2-year college programs lead to an Associate of Science, Associate of Arts or Associate of Applied Science.
-This article gives an overview of 2-year college programs and what they offer.

 Overview of 2-Year College Programs